Uberspace/lab/source/guide_znc.rst

  [isabell@stardust ~]$ uberspace port add
  Port 47680 will be open for TCP and UDP traffic in a few minutes.
  [isabell@stardust ~]$

+.. note:: Always use your own port instead of ``47680`` for the rest of this manual.

 Installation
 ============